elbobo/aframe-animation-toggle-component/README.md

 # What?

-A simple component that flips the direction (`dir` attribute) on completion of an `animation` attribute.
+A simple component that flips the direction (`dir` attribute) on completion of an animation specified with the `animation` attribute.
 So you only need to specify one animation then each time it is triggered it will play in the opposite direction to its previous cycle.
 See [aframe docs](https://aframe.io/docs/0.9.0/components/animation.html#sidebar) for more detail on the animation component

 # How?